TakeprofitTechnology/ReleaseNotes/Social trading (New application for copying deals) .md

 # TPT Social trading

+## Version 2025.10.31.521 (31 October, 2025)
+### Changes
+* Fixed start page for unauthorized user.
+* Fixed warning text on login page if no server is chosen.
+* Fixed an issue with leaders being displayed in followers dropdown.

 ## Version 2025.10.27.861 (27 October, 2025)
 ### Changes
 * Spaces are now trimmed while specifying user/trading account number for validation purposes.